jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 6.1.6 Although the internet environment is not 100% secure, we will try our best to ensure or guarantee the security of any information sent to us by you.
 In the event that your legal interests are impaired by reason of unauthorized access, public disclosure, tampering or damage of your information incurred by destruction of our physical, technical or management protection facilities, we will undertake the relevant legal liability.

-6.1.7 Security incident handling  When conducting a commodity or service transaction online with a third party through the JD Cloud website, you will inevitably disclose your personal information to the counterparty or the potential counterparty, such as contact information or mailing address.
+6.1.7 Security incident handling  When conducting a commodity or service transaction online with a third party through the JD Cloud & AI website, you will inevitably disclose your personal information to the counterparty or the potential counterparty, such as contact information or mailing address.
 You shall properly protect your personal information and only offer to others where necessary.

-To deal with potential risks of disclosure, damage or loss of personal information, JD Cloud works out several systems to specify the classification and grading standards and corresponding handling process of security incidents and security vulnerability.
-JD Cloud also sets up a special emergency response team to handle security incidents.
+To deal with potential risks of disclosure, damage or loss of personal information, JD Cloud & AI works out several systems to specify the classification and grading standards and corresponding handling process of security incidents and security vulnerability.
+JD Cloud & AI also sets up a special emergency response team to handle security incidents.
 This team shall, in accordance with the requirement of security incident handling specifications, launch security plans for various security incidents to stop losses and analyze, determine and prepare remedial measures and track down the origin and fight against the incident by cooperating with relevant departments.
 In the event of any security incident of personal information unfortunately, in accordance with the requirements of laws and regulations, we will immediately inform you of the basic information and potential impact of such security incident, the handling measures that we have or will take, the recommendations that you may adopt to prevent and reduce the risk and the remedial measures for you.
 We will also immediately inform you of relevant circumstances of such incident by means of email, letter, phone and pushing notification.
 In the event that it is difficult to singly inform the subject of personal information, we will make an announcement by reasonable and effective means.
 At the same time, we will report the handling of security incidents of personal information on our own initiative pursuant to the requirement of the regulatory department.

 6.1.8 If you have any questions in regard to the protection of your personal information, please contact us through the contact information listed at the bottom of the Policy.
 If you find your personal information is divulged, especially your account and password, please immediately contact us through the contact information listed at the bottom of the Policy, i.e. [How to contact us], so that we can take relevant measures.